xcooper/mobius/README.md

 ### Shell Auto Complete

-Like most auto-complete functions, this command meant to be triggered by `TAB` key with a special prefix `ai:` on your command line.
-The returned commands from AI will consider the OS you are running.
+Enable AI-powered auto-completion triggered by the `TAB` key with the prefix `ai:`.
+The AI-generated commands will consider your operating system.

-See the "Get Started" section for the usage.
+Refer to the "Get Started" section for setup instructions.

 ```
 Usage: mobius.exe auto-complete [OPTIONS]